-2.1.2.
-Climate scenario analysis and stress tests
+2.1.3.
+Climate scenario analysis

-The use of climate scenario analysis and stress test exercises have served as important information sources contributing to authorities' understanding of the potential impacts of physical and transition risks from climate change.
+The use of climate scenario analysis has served as important information sources contributing to authorities' understanding of the potential impacts of physical and transition risks from climate change.

 Some authorities have used supervisory templates for gathering data from financial institutions, which they plan to refine in future exercises.
-Scenario analysis and stress testing exercises have allowed authorities to gather insightful qualitative information on financial institutions' business strategies and management actions, such as mitigation policies, in response to different climate scenarios.
+Scenario analysis exercises have allowed authorities to gather insightful qualitative information on financial institutions' business strategies and management actions, such as mitigation policies, in response to different climate scenarios.
 This source has also been a means to gather quantitative information on financial institutions' exposures broken down by sector and geography, as well as data on credit risk (such as on loss given default (LGD), probability of default (PD) and expected credit loss (ECL) of borrowers and counterparties) and market risk.
 Particularly in cases where bottom-up exercises (i.e. carried out by financial institutions based on guidance from authorities) have been conducted, financial institutions have been required to use granular data from clients and counterparties based on their climate-related exposures.
 The above mentioned IAIS data collection was also used as input for scenario analysis as part of its GIMAR publication.